Hear how American Express brings the voice of the customer to life

 This is the first installment of our new blog series, “Customer Experience Visionaries.”
 In each post, we’ll feature highlights from a conversation with a Customer Experience thought leader on creating a world-class customer experience, empowering employees to take action, elevating the voice of the customer and so much more.

 We’re thrilled to kick off the series with a conversation with Luis Angel-Lalanne, VP of Customer Listening at American Express.
-Luis will be speaking at this year’s X4 Summit, so if you enjoy this chat and want to hear more (and more like it), be sure to register.

 On getting started in Customer Experience with American Express:

 I really wanted to get closer to the customer.
 I wanted a role that was core to what we do at Amex.

 It’s my third year in the CX space, but I’ve been at AmEx 19 years now.
 It’s been ten years in risk management and five years in the compliance monitoring space within the servicing group.
 I got a taste of CX with the compliance monitoring where we’re on a team, listening to phone calls, but I really wanted to get closer to the customer.
 I wanted a role that was core to what we do at AmEx.